 Are panic attacks dangerous?

-In the short term, the answer is no. You won’t die from a panic attack.
+In the short term, the answer is no. You won’t die from the effects of panic attacks.
 In a broader sense?
 Definitely.
 You can experience a panic attack and be completely fine once it’s over.
 However, when your body is worked up to a point of feeling an intense sense of panic or dread, and then reacts physically by experiencing a shortness of breath, racing heart and more, you’re putting lots of undue stress on your body.
 This can lead to a steep decline in your physical and mental health and lower quality of life.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.